periodic/LoLLogs/presentation/presentation.md

 The Yesod team developed a package for database abstraction and access called Persistent.

 > Persistent follows the guiding principles of type safety and concise, declarative syntax.
-Some other nice features are: 3 comments
+Some other nice features are:
 >
 > * Database-agnostic.
 There is first class support for PostgreSQL, SQLite and MongoDB.
 > * By being non-relational in nature, we simultaneously are able to support a wider number of storage layers and are not constrained by some of the performance bottlenecks incurred through joins.